If you are visiting Budapest in summer, take a perfect day trip to Lake Balaton, Hungary, and thank me later!

 Tapolca

-Located in Veszprém county, Tapolca is a charming town close to Lake Balaton.
+Located in Veszprém County, Tapolca is a charming town close to Lake Balaton.

 It’s visited by tourists for its unique attraction – Lake Cave.
 It’s best explored on a guided tour.
 The entry fee is 2000 HUF.